learnapollo/learnapollo/content/exercises/react-02.md

 After the app starts, open [http://localhost:3000](http://localhost:3000) in your browser and you should see the updated greeting.

+## Excursion: Redux DevTools

+Coming soon.

 ## Recap

-Nice, you executed your first GraphQL query with the Apollo Client and used its response to modify the rendering of the Pokedex component.
-In this exercise we again learned a lot!
+Nice, you executed your first GraphQL query with the Apollo Client and used it to display your trainer name.
+In this exercise we learned a lot!
 Let's recap that:

 * The shape of valid queries depend on the **schema from the GraphQL server**.
 * Before executing them, we have to **define queries using the `gql` tag** from the `graphql-tag` package.
-* **Wrapping a component with `graphql`** from `react-apollo` injects the `data` prop to the inner component
+* **Wrapping a component with `graphql`** from `react-apollo` using a query injects the `data` prop to the inner component
 * The **`data` prop contains the fields of the query, once `data.loading` is `false`**.
 Before that, we can render a loading state by using `data.loading`.